-The detailed colors of the Dazhao Temple buildings mostly exhibit high chroma and high lightness.
-Decorative components positioned on the roof serve as more prominent embellishments, while protective components, located at eye level for the public, feature richer colors, utilizing all four of the region's primary hues except white.
+The detailed color of the Dazhao Temple buildings mostly exhibit high chroma and high lightness.
+Decorative components, positioned on the roof, serve as more prominent embellishments, while protective components, located at eye level for the public, feature richer colors, with all four of the region's primary hues except white being utilized.
 The abundant use of red reflects a harmony between the detailed and primary architectural colors, creating a unified color impression.